- Home

 —John M. Seigenthaler

-John Egerton, a renowned journalist/historian living in Nashville, won the Robert F. Kennedy Prize for his book Speak Now Against the Day, telling the story of a generation of Southerners who worked for racial progress before the beginning of the Civil Rights movement.
-As Egerton explains, these were men and women, black and white, who looked at the racial order in the South and said, “This won’t work.”
+John Egerton, a renowned journalist/historian living in Nashville, won the Robert F. Kennedy Prize for his book Speak Now against the Day, telling the story of a generation of Southerners who worked for racial progress before the beginning of the civil rights movement.
+As Egerton explains, these were men and women, Black and white, who looked at the racial order in the South and said, “This won’t work.”